AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-a-nonrefundable-personal-credits/sec-25.md

 #### (1) Certificate credit rate ####

-The term “certificate credit rate” means the rate of the credit allowable by this section which is specified in the mortgage credit certificate.
+The term "certificate credit rate" means the rate of the credit allowable by this section which is specified in the mortgage credit certificate.

 #### (2) Certified indebtedness amount ####

-The term “certified indebtedness amount” means the amount of indebtedness which is—
+The term "certified indebtedness amount" means the amount of indebtedness which is—

 (A) incurred by the taxpayer—